edbroni/dog_breed/README.md

 This is a project for Udacity NanoDegree to deploy an app performing the following
  tasks:

--Identify human face, dog or none in an image;
+ - Identify human face, dog or none in an image;
--If human face, predict a breed of dog;
+ - If human face, predict a breed of dog;
--If a dog, predict its breed;
+ - If a dog, predict its breed;
--Give an alert otherwise.
+ - Give an alert otherwise.

 The final app is at: [Dog breed classification](http://frozen-plateau-36191.herokuapp.com)